sanjsvk/Yelp-Restaurant-Business-Analysis/README.md

 We used Collaborative and Text-based Recommender systems to help users identify more likable restaurant places based on similar user ratings and required attributes provided by the users.

+Do look at the Restaurant_Business_Analysis_and_Optimization ppt for results on each topic and the Restaurant_Business_Analysis_and_Optimization_Report file for a written report explaining all findings.